Josip Skoko

-Josip Skoko (born 10 December 1975) is an Australian former professional footballer who played as a central midfielder for North Geelong Warriors, Hajduk Split, Genk, Gençlerbirliği, Wigan Athletic, Stoke City and Melbourne Heart.
+Josip Skoko (born 10 December 1975) is an Australian former professional soccer player who played as a central midfielder for North Geelong Warriors, Hajduk Split, Genk, Gençlerbirliği, Wigan Athletic, Stoke City and Melbourne Heart.
 Skoko has been described as a central midfielder with "superb on-ball ability, inch perfect passing, and his ability to turn defence to attack in an instant."
 Skoko is currently the Director of Football at North Geelong Warriors FC.

 Club career

 Early career

-Skoko was born in Mount Gambier, he played for Mt Gambier Croatia until he was 9 years old when he and his family moved to Geelong.
+Skoko was born in Mount Gambier, to a Croatian family.
+He played for Mt Gambier Croatia until he was 9 years old when he and his family moved to Geelong.
 Skoko played for North Geelong Warriors before moving to Croatian side Hajduk Split in 1995.
 After four years at Stadion Poljud he signed for Belgium club Genk.
 At Genk he was made captain and helped the team win the title in 2001–02.
 He joined Turkish club Gençlerbirliği in 2003 where he spent two years before moving to English football.

 Wigan Athletic

 Skoko joined Premier League club Wigan Athletic for €1 million at the beginning of the 2005–06 season, although he initially failed to maintain a regular place in the first team.
-On 7 January 2006 Skoko signed for Football League Championship side Stoke City on loan until the end of the 2005–06 season.
+On 7 January 2006, Skoko signed for Football League Championship side Stoke City on loan until the end of the 2005–06 season.
 He played nine times for Stoke and scored twice against Sheffield United and Crystal Palace.

 In the 2006–07 season, Paul Jewell showed renewed faith in Skoko giving him an extended run in the side.
 The transfers of Jimmy Bullard and Graham Kavanagh to Fulham and Sunderland, respectively, in the summer of 2006 left a gap in Wigan's midfield and this led to him becoming a mainstay in the Wigan Athletic midfield, partnering Paul Scharner and Denny Landzaat.
 He signed a new contract deal keeping him at Wigan until 2008.

 However, at the end of the season it became clear that Skoko had played his last game for the club.
 The two main reasons were because he did not play enough games for Wigan to trigger a clause in his contract and also the impossibility of receiving a visa for his stay in England due to his international retirement with Australia.
 It was decided in May 2008 that Skoko's contract would not be renewed and he was subsequently released by Wigan.